 This is my second stint as a Governor at Brigshaw as I was a Local Education Authority appointee when my children came here back in the 1990’s.
 I feel very proud and privileged to serve as a councillor in the area where I live and also as a Governor at the school local to me.
 There is a wonderful team of dedicated teachers and governors who want the very best for our children.
 I feel honoured to be able to play a small part in that.

-I have been a teacher and senior leader at 8 different schools across 3 education authorities and also spent a year working with the senior improvement team.
+I have been a teacher and senior leader at 8 different schools across 3 education authorities and also spent a year working with the local authority school improvement team.
 My main subject was History, but over 37 years have taught a range of subjects from Maths to PE.
-My most recent post was Principle of The Co-operative Academy of Leeds, where I was very proud to be responsible for significantly raising standards.
+My most recent post was Principal of The Co-operative Academy of Leeds, where I was very proud to be responsible for significantly raising standards.

 I see education as critical to the life chances of the younger generation and am committed to ensuring that they have the best possible experience in school.
 After retiring I wanted to become a governor in order to give something back to the education system that has provided me with a fantastic career.
 I am delighted to join the team at Brigshaw as I fundamentally support their caring and inclusive principles.